-- Thickness: You won’t fit more than about 3 45lb plates on each sleeve (315lb).
+- Thickness: You won’t fit more than about 3 45lb plates on each sleeve (315lb with the bar).

 Pricey Solution: Competition Bumpers

-All comp bumpers are made in a way that they don’t have issues with the hub separating.
+All comp bumpers are made in a way that they don’t have issues with the insert separating.

-The two-piece hubs are made in a way you can see in this pic before the hub is installed.
+The two-piece inserts are made in a way you can see in this pic before the insert is installed.

-One-piece hubs in comp bumpers are anchored in another way that’s more like the anchoring system I detailed in a section above.
+Some comp bumpers have one-piece inserts that are anchored in another way that’s more like the anchoring system I detailed in a section above.
 Basically they’re all good.
-It’s just two ways of doing it.
+It’s just different ways of doing it.

-However, comp bumpers are more expensive.
-Durability-wise, they are about the same as econ bumpers that meet the requirements I’ve gone over so far in this article.
-Comp bumpers are more expensive because there is more steel involved, and because they are usually calibrated to very tight weight tolerances for competition purposes.
+Comp bumpers are more expensive.
+Durability-wise, they are about the same as econ bumpers that meet the requirements I’ve gone over so far in this post.
+Comp bumpers are more expensive because there is more steel involved and because they are usually calibrated to very tight weight tolerances for competition purposes.

 Also, the bounce is very minimal, because they are so hard.
-You’re more likely to start pulverizing low quality concrete than you will with econ bumpers, even under rubber flooring, making comp bumpers less desirable for most purposes.
+With this extra hardness you’re more likely to start pulverizing low quality concrete than you will with econ bumpers, even under rubber flooring, making comp bumpers less desirable for most purposes.

-Fringe’s Vaughn bumpers are very well priced and get great reviews.
+Fringe’s comp style bumpers are well priced and get good reviews.

-Fringe promotes the heck out of their bumpers, calling them the best econ bumpers in the world, but I don’t think they do a great job explaining why on their product page.
-Hopefully my explanations here help.
-So I can’t help but recommend them.
+Fringe promotes the heck out of their bumpers, calling them the best econ bumpers in the world, but I don’t think they do a great job explaining why on their product pages.
+Maybe my explanations here help.

-(Update 2019 – FringeSport has some pour-art style bumpers that I think look even better than the Vulcan Alphas.)
+(Update 2019 – FringeSport has some pour-art style bumpers that look cool)

 Have you run into any bumpers that are coming apart, or that seem to last through anything?
 Share your comment below!